thinhdanggroup/thinhdanggroup.github.io/_posts/2023-12-01-litellm-proxy.md

 ---

 This comprehensive guide will delve into the world of LiteLLM Proxy, a crucial component in LLM applications.
 We'll start with an introduction to LiteLLM Proxy, exploring its purpose and the role it plays in LLM applications.
 We'll then take a deep dive into understanding the functions of LiteLLM Proxy, including its ability to handle requests for multiple LLM models, provide a consistent input/output format, error handling, logging, token usage & spend tracking, and streaming & async support.
 Real-world examples will be provided to illustrate how LiteLLM Proxy can be used in various scenarios.
-Next, we'll guide you through the process of setting up LiteLLM Proxy, including how to deploy it and run it with Docker compose.
+Next, we'll guide you through the process of setting up LiteLLM Proxy, including how to deploy it and run it with Docker.
 We'll also provide tips for troubleshooting common setup issues.
 The blog post will then explore the advanced usage of LiteLLM Proxy, discussing how to optimize it for performance, secure it, scale it for large applications, and what future developments and improvements are in store for LiteLLM Proxy.
 By the end of this guide, you'll have a thorough understanding of LiteLLM Proxy and its significant role in streamlining LLM applications.

 ## Introduction to LiteLLM Proxy